In this comprehensive guide, you’ll learn how to use visualization to strengthen your focus and train your mind toward your goals.

 1. Affirmations

-Learn how to use affirmations here
+Learn how to create and use affirmations here

 2. Meditation